 Over 5,500 of our patients currently benefit from online access which allows them to book and cancel appointments, order repeat prescriptions and view a summary of their medical record 24 hours a day, 365 days a year.
 Online access is available to all patients aged 16 years and over.
 Please take a look at our Online Services page for further information.

 Electronic Prescription Services (EPS)

-Since we introduced access to the Electronic Prescription Service in September 2014 over 10,000 of our patients have nominated their preferred pharmacy and are benefitting from the service as they no longer have to visit the surgery to pick up a paper prescription.
-Instead, their GP sends it to the place they choose, saving them time.
+Since we introduced access to the Electronic Prescription Service 13,400 of our patients have nominated their preferred pharmacy and are benefiting from the service as they no longer have to visit the surgery to pick up a paper prescription, particularly important during the current pandemic.
+Instead, their GP sends it to the pharmacy they choose, saving them time.
 Patients also have more choice about where they get their medication from because it can be collected from a pharmacy near where they live, work or shop.

 More information about EPS, including answers to frequently asked questions is available by clicking on the following link Electronic Prescription Service, or speak to your local pharmacy.

 Would you like to join our Patient Participation Group?